The Legend of Vox Machina characters and classes explained

 • Class: Fighter (Gunslinger)

-It’s worth mentioning that when the first episodes of the Critical Role show came out, a Gunslinger archetype was not present within the 5th edition Dungeons and Dragons at the time, instead being a Pathfinder class they adapted to the different game.
+It’s worth mentioning that when the first episodes of the Critical Role show came out, a Gunslinger archetype was not present within the 5th edition Dungeons and Dragons at the time, instead being a Pathfinder class Taliesin Jaffe and Mercer adapted for their campaign.
 However, now, it’s a fully-fledged class for anyone to enjoy.

-Essentially, the role of a fighter in a group is to deal lots of damage quickly.
-They get more attacks than others and can often do ‘called shots’ like Percy does in many of the episodes, namely shooting off hands or making people drop their weapons.
-In 5th edition D&D, it feels like Percy leans more towards Artificer with his engineering skills and intelligence, but that wasn’t a class when his character was created.
+The role of a fighter in a group is to deal lots of damage quickly.
+They get more attacks than others and can often do ‘called shots’ as Percy does in many episodes, namely shooting off hands or making people drop their weapons.
+In D&D 5E, it feels like Percy leans more towards Artificer with his engineering skills and intelligence, but that wasn’t a class when his character was created.

 Vex’ahlia